open-cluster-management-io/policy-collection/CONTRIBUTING.md

 Signed-off-by: John Smith <john@example.com>
 ```

 This can be done with the `--signoff` option to `git commit`.
 See the [Git documentation](https://git-scm.com/docs/git-commit#Documentation/git-commit.txt--s) for details.
-You can also mass sign-off a whole pull request with `git rebase --signoff main`, replacing `main` with the branch you are creating a pull request from.
+You can also mass sign-off a whole pull request with `git rebase --signoff main`, replacing `main` with the branch you are creating a pull request into.

 ## Code of Conduct

 The Open Cluster Management project has adopted the CNCF Code of Conduct.
-Please view (CODE_OF_CONDUCT.md)[https://github.com/open-cluster-management/community/blob/main/CODE_OF_CONDUCT.md] for details.
+Refer to our [Community Code of Conduct](https://github.com/open-cluster-management/community/blob/main/CODE_OF_CONDUCT.md) for details.

 ## Guidelines